Ukraine crisis latest: US relocating Ukraine embassy from Kyiv | DW | 14.02.2022

 The US State Department said Monday it would temporarily relocate its embassy in Ukraine from the capital, Kyiv, to the city of Lviv in the west of the country.

-US Secretary of State Antony Blinken said on Monday that the move is based on the "dramatic acceleration in the buildup of Russian forces."
+US Secretary of State Antony Blinken said in a statement on Monday that the move is based on the "dramatic acceleration in the buildup of Russian forces."

-"We also continue our sincere efforts to reach a diplomatic solution, and we remained engaged with the Russian government following President [Joe] Biden's call with President Putin and my discussion with Foreign Minister Lavrov," he went on, adding: "The path for diplomacy remains available if Russia chooses to engage in good faith."
+"We also continue our sincere efforts to reach a diplomatic solution, and we remained engaged with the Russian government following President [Joe] Biden's call with President Putin and my discussion with Foreign Minister Lavrov," Blinken said.

 The US has been recently warning that a Russian invasion of Ukraine is imminent, citing intelligence reports.